openobserve/openobserve-docs/docs/docs/zplane.md

 > Applicable to enterprise version

-⚠️ zPlane being enterprise feature is licensed software , please contact us at [hello@zinclabs.io](mailto:hello@zinclabs.io) for trial or enterprise license.
+# Enterprise features

+There are certain features of ZincObserve that are available only in the enterprise version.
+All these additional features are provided using zPlane.

+Currently following features are part of enterprise offering through zPlane:

+1. Elasticsearch API compatibility
+1. SSO (on Roadmap)
+1. Cross cluster search (on Roadmap)
+1. Priority support with SLAs

 # zPlane

+⚠️ zPlane is commercial software that needs to be licensed before you can use it in production.
+You can get zPlane from <https://gallery.ecr.aws/zinclabs/zplane> for evaluation purposes.
+Please contact us at [hello@zinclabs.io](mailto:hello@zinclabs.io) for enquiries or enterprise license.

-zPlane is collection of adapters & utilities to be used with ZincObserve ,augmenting functionalities of ZincObserve.
+zPlane is collection of adapters & utilities to be used with ZincObserve, augmenting functionalities of ZincObserve.

-zPlane in current release provides following features:

-1. Bridge to elasticsearch for compatibility with elasticsearch

 ## Installation
-zPlane needs to be run separately , to set up zPlane, please make sure below env variables are set:
+zPlane needs to be run as a container.
+To set up zPlane, please make sure below environment variables are set:

 | Environment Variable          | Value                     | Description                               |
 | ----------------------------- | ------------------------- |------------------------------------------ |